MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Pre-Lab-Architecture-dia-and-Scenario-Overview/lab-7.md

 ## Architecture diagram
 ![image](../media/lab07.png)

-Now that you know what the lab is going to be all about, you can launch next item **Hands-on Lab** which includes lab environment and lab guide.
+Once you understand the lab's content, you can start the Hands-on Lab by clicking the **Launch** button located in the top right corner.
+This will lead you to the lab environment and guide.
 You can also preview the full lab guide [here](https://experience.cloudlabs.ai/#/labguidepreview/65605502-713f-426c-85c5-b4709f6a3a4b) if you want to go through detailed guide prior to launching lab environment.